 UWM is one of the nation’s top 131 research universities as recognized by the Carnegie Classification of Institutions of Higher Education.

-Every academic program is enhanced by the full UWM experience: a top research university with more than 14 schools and colleges, a diverse, dynamic campus-life scene that blends academics and the arts, entertainment and culture, collegiate traditions and 21st-century innovation.
+Every academic program is enhanced by the full UWM experience: a top research university with 15 schools and colleges, a diverse, dynamic campus-life scene that blends academics and the arts, entertainment and culture, collegiate traditions and 21st-century innovation.

 Nursing Doctoral Programs